 10. Mount Rushmore National Memorial

-Mount Rushmore National Memorial is yet another place in Deadwood South Dakota, that calls out to the hearts of history buffs.
+Mount Rushmore National Memorial is another place in Deadwood, South Dakota that calls out to the hearts of history buffs.
 Located near Keystone in the Black Hills, the mount symbolizes the ideals of democracy and liberty and is one of the most famous landmarks in the state and the entire US.

 The mount is built in the memory of former presidents, including Abraham Lincoln, Theodore Roosevelt, George Washington, and Thomas Jefferson.
 If you’ve been searching for Deadwood things to do, this memorial is one of the best places to visit with family.